 The Peter Estin Hut is one of the earliest 16-20 person huts built in the Tenth Mountain Division Hut & Trail system from Aspen to Vail.
 The hut came about as a result of Tim’s close friendship with Aspen’s noted architect and 10th Mountaineer trail visionary, Fritz Benedict (1914-1995 bio and obit).
 For 35 years since the end of WW II, Fritz had dreamed of and became the spiritual leader of a ski hut trail system linking Aspen and Vail.
 As an architect’s apprentice, Tim spent years in the mountains with him – as a teenager, college student and young adult – exploring trails and route ideas to connect the two resorts and researching and skiing other noted ski hut systems: France’s famed Haute Route from Chamonix to Zermatt and Vermont’s then developing cross country ski inn-to-inn trail system.
 Tim was a founding director of the Tenth Mountain Division Hut Association as the idea became reality.
-And coincidentally, as his father, Peter, had been a pioneer in the burgeoning east coast US ski industry who died too early in his young life, the stars aligned to bring the Estin family together to build a hut in Peter’s memory.
+And coincidentally, as his father, Peter, had been a pioneer in the burgeoning east coast US ski industry who died at age 35, the stars aligned for the Estin family to build a hut in Peter’s memory.

 Director of Ski Schools